 Contact dermatitis usually clears up on its own within a few weeks.
 The most important thing you can do is figure out what triggered the reaction so that you can avoid it in the future.
 You’ll want to control the itching while your skin heals.
 Scratching the area will only make it more inflamed, however it is also likely that the itching means the dermatitis is healing.

 Ice the areas that are causing you discomfort.
-A cool oatmeal bath can sooth blistered, burning skin.
+A cool oatmeal bath can soothe blistered, burning skin.
 You can make your own by grinding oatmeal into a fine powder.

 Of course our Soothing Duo will help soothe irritated skin also.

 Rosacea is a common skin disease that affects the face.
 Early signs include blushing or flushing more easily than other people.
 Rosacea causes extreme sensitivity.
 Some products may cause immediate burning and stinging.
 Other symptoms include:

 - redness of the face, ears, chest, or back

 Lactococcus Ferment Lysate is the hero ingredient in our Soothing Duo.
 This active probiotic complex helps support the skin's barrier whilst also blocking bad bacteria which is responsible for inflammation.
 These products should be in every rosacea-suffers skin routine.